The Franklin Hills Project

 Those are stories.
 Stories inspire other people.

 That would be a good way to describe The Franklin Hills Project.
+We are collecting stories, including yours.

 What I love about living in Franklin Hills